Monday, 31 May 2021

 Getting Married in the Church of England - Update

 Remember the bad old days of weddings?
 Such old-fashioned, weird times before 4 May this year?
-When the happy couple would sign two registers, the vicar would keep a copy to send the Registrar, and then give a copy to the Best Man to lose in hilarious circumstances about six hours later?
+When the happy couple would sign two registers, the vicar would keep a copy to send the Registrar, and then give a copy to the Best Man to lose in hilarious circumstances about six hours later at the Reception?
 Weren't they complicated, clunky and traditional?

 Well, don't worry.
 In the middle of a pandemic, when nobody had anything else to worry about, the Government has changed to a new, funky, digital, and exciting system.